Topic

 - the foreign national has resided in his or her country of origin after being granted protection

-- Clarify whether there is reason to believe that the permanent residence permit has lapsed due to a long-term stay abroad, see the UDI’s guidelines 2017-006 section 5.1.
+- Clarify whether there is reason to believe that the permanent residence permit has lapsed due to a long-term stay abroad, see UDI 2010-045 Lapse of a residence permit.

 - When a residence card has been lost/mislaid abroad, notify the UDI, represented by the NORVIS help desk, to have the card registered as lost in DUF